szq0816/SCCGDH/README.md

 # SCCGDH
-The source code of “SCCGDH”
+The source code of “SCCGDH”.

 If you have any questions, please do not hesitate to contact Yibing.
 # Datasets
 We used three cross-modal datasets for experiments.datasets are available by the following link: